The Hairy Ball Problem is PPAD-Complete: Introduction

 Over the years, various papers in the {\em American Mathematical Monthly} have presented alternative proofs of the Hairy Ball Theorem and variants, for example \cite{jarvis2004hairy,milnor1978hairyball,boothby1971hairyball,eisenberg1979hairyball,mcgrath2016hairyball,curtin2018hairyball}.

 Topological existence results (such as the HBT, Borsuk-Ulam, and the Brouwer and Banach fixpoint theorems) have a very interesting relationship with complexity classes of search problems in which any instance has a guaranteed solution.
 Any such theorem has a corresponding computational challenge, of searching for such a solution, given a circuit that computes an appropriate function.
 The assumption that these complexity classes are distinct from each other (the ones of main interest here being PPAD and PPA, discussed below in more detail) provides a taxonomy of these theorems.
 Our results highlight a fundamental distinction between the HBT and Borsuk-Ulam, by showing that the corresponding search problem for the HBT is characterised by the complexity class PPAD, in contrast to Borsuk-Ulam, which is characterised by PPA~\cite{aisenberg20152}.
 The complexity-theoretic analysis of topological search problems provides a well-defined sense in which the HBT is ``Brouwer-like'' rather than ``Borsuk-Ulam-like''.
 It has previously been noted that the HBT may be used to prove Brouwer's fixed point theorem~\cite{milnor1978hairyball}, but not the other way around.
+Indeed, the existing proof of HBT using Sperner's Lemma~\cite{jarvis2004hairy} actually uses a generalisation of Sperner's Lemma, which was not known to be equivalent to Brouwer's fixed point theorem prior to our work.